ResearchComputing/Documentation/docs/open_ondemand/rstudio.md

 ```

 3. Specify a **"Configuration type"** and select the resources you would like to use.
 For more information on this functionality see [Configuring Open OnDemand interactive applications](./configuring_apps.md).
-    ```{important}
-    Please note that the first time you launch RStudio it may take 15 minutes or more to create a [persistent overlay](https://apptainer.org/docs/user/main/persistent_overlays.html), if 1 core is used.
-Persistent overlays are the secret sauce that allow for highly customizable RStudio sessions.
-For this reason, we recommend using 4 cores or more during your first launch of an RStudio session.
-Subsequent sessions will not require the creation of the persistent overlay; therefore 1 core may be sufficient.
-    ```

 4. When your RStudio session is ready, you can click the **"Connect to RStudio Server"** button to bring up a web page with the RStudio IDE.